What is Blogging and How Can It Help My Home Business?

 Blog Versus Website

-Many people are still confused over what constitutes a blog over a website.
+Many people are confused over what constitutes a blog over a website.
 Part of the problem is that many businesses use both, integrating them into a single web presence.
 But there are two features of a blog that set it apart from a traditional website.

 - Blogs are updated frequently.
 Whether it's a mommy blog in which a woman shares adventures in parenting, a food blog sharing new recipes, or a business providing updates to its services, blogs have new content added several times a week.
+Websites might occasionally have new information, but for the most part, they offer static, rarely changing information.

-Why Blogging Is So Popular
+Why Blogging Is So Popular?

 There are several reasons why entrepreneurs have turned to blogging: